sveltia/sveltia-cms/README.md

 ### Better i18n support

 - Making it easier to switch between locales while editing with just a click on a button.
+- Fields in non-default locales will be validated as expected[^13]
 - [Integrating DeepL](#use-deepl-to-translate-entry-fields) to allow translating text fields from another locale with one click.
-- You can now [use a random UUID for an entry slug](#use-a-random-id-for-an-entry-slug), which is a good option for locales writing in non-Latin characters[^12].
+- You can [use a random UUID for an entry slug](#use-a-random-id-for-an-entry-slug), which is a good option for locales writing in non-Latin characters[^12].
 - Solving limitations in Netlify/Decap CMS’s [list and object widgets](https://decapcms.org/docs/beta-features/#i18n-support) so that changes made with these widgets will be duplicated between locales as expected when using the `i18n: duplicate` field configuration[^7].
-- Users can now choose their preferred UI locale.

 ### Collection enhancements

 - You can choose a [custom icon for each collection](#use-a-custom-icon-for-a-collection)[^3].
-- A [per-collection media folder](#use-a-custom-media-folder-for-a-collection) will now appear aside of entries.
+- A [per-collection media folder](#use-a-custom-media-folder-for-a-collection) will appear aside of entries.
 - String values in YAML files can be quoted with the new `yaml_quote: true` option for a collection, mainly for framework compatibility[^9].

+### Field enhancements

+- Required fields, not optional fields, are clearly marked for efficient data entry.
+- Integration with Pexels, Pixabay and Unsplash makes it easy to insert free stock photos into image fields[^8].
+- You can revert changes for all fields or a specific field/object/list.

 ### Media library enhancements

 - An all-new media library makes it easy to manage all your assets.
-- Sort or filter assets by name or file type.
-- View asset details, including size, dimensions, and a list of entries that use the selected asset.
+- You can sort or filter assets by name or file type and view asset details, including size, dimensions, and a list of entries that use the selected asset.
-- Upload multiple assets at once, including files in nested folders, by browsing or dragging & dropping them into the media library[^5].
+- You can upload multiple assets at once, including files in nested folders, by browsing or dragging & dropping them into the media library[^5].
-- You can now navigate between the global media folder and a per-collection media folder[^6].
+- You can navigate between the global media folder and a per-collection media folder[^6].

 ## Compatibility